By Gerry Yurkevicz, John Gracie, and Adam Smith

 THE NATURE OF THE CHALLENGE

-A NEW APPROACH IS NEEDED TO TRANSFORM UTILITIES
+A NEW APPROACH IS NEEDED

 Utilities, especially in North America, have performed superbly financially in the recent past.
 The rebuilding of the energy infrastructure, massive utility capital spending, creation of a constructive and supportive regulatory environment, and provision of low, consumer-friendly natural gas prices have combined to make the sector one of Wall Street’s shining stars.
 Everyone is happy: consumers, regulators, and shareholders.